Kartikeyy-pandeyy/kartikeycare/README.md

 3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
 4. Push to the branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request ✨

 ---

-## 📜 License
-🔓 Open-source project under **MIT License**.
-Feel free to use, modify, and share! 🎉

----